renpy/renpy/sphinx/source/layeredimage.rst

 Finally, the ``if`` statement adds a layer that selects between displayables using a Python statement.
-This is evaluated constantly, and the first condition that evaluates to true is the one that's displayed.
+This is evaluated constantly, and the first condition that evaluates to True is the one that's displayed.

 Properties consist of a property name and a simple expression, and can be given to each layer.
 Some properties change the functioning of